tiann/KernelSU/website/docs/guide/app-profile.md

 ## Non-Root Profile

-### Umount Modules
+### Umount modules

-KernelSU provides a systemless mechanism for modifying system partitions, achieved through overlayfs mounting.
+KernelSU provides a systemless mechanism for modifying system partitions, achieved through OverlayFS mounting.
 However, some apps may be sensitive to such behavior.
-Thus, we can unload modules mounted on these apps by setting the "umount modules" option.
+Thus, we can unload modules mounted on these apps by setting the "Umount modules" option.

-Additionally, the settings interface of the KernelSU manager provides a switch for "umount modules by default".
+Additionally, the settings interface of the KernelSU manager provides a switch for "Umount modules by default".
 By default, this switch is **enabled**, which means that KernelSU or some modules will unload modules for this app unless additional settings are applied.
 If you do not prefer this setting or if it affects certain apps, you have the following options:

-1. Keep the switch for "umount modules by default" and individually disable the "umount modules" option in the App Profile for apps requiring module loading (acting as a "whitelist").
+1. Keep the switch for "Umount modules by default" and individually disable the "Umount modules" option in the App Profile for apps requiring module loading (acting as a "whitelist").
-2. Disable the switch for "umount modules by default" and individually enable the "umount modules" option in the App Profile for apps requiring module unloading (acting as a "blacklist").
+2. Disable the switch for "Umount modules by default" and individually enable the "Umount modules" option in the App Profile for apps requiring module unloading (acting as a "blacklist").

 :::info
 In devices using kernel version 5.10 and above, the kernel performs without any further action the unloading of modules.
 However, for devices running kernel versions below 5.10, this switch is merely a configuration option, and KernelSU itself does not take any action.
-If you want to be able to use the "umount modules" option in kernel versions before 5.10 you need to backport the `path_umount` function in `fs/namespace.c`, you can get more information at the end of the [How to integrate for non GKI](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#how-to-backport-path_umount) page.
+If you want to be able to use the "Umount modules" option in kernel versions before 5.10 you need to backport the `path_umount` function in `fs/namespace.c`, you can get more information at the end of the [How to integrate KernelSU for non-GKI kernels](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#how-to-backport-path_umount) page.
 Some modules, such as Zygisksu, may also use this switch to determine whether module unloading is necessary.
 :::